Collection Mode

 Here's how you'd use Collection Mode:

-- Open the ChatGPT conversation — highlight the clearest explanation of how B-tree indexes work → Add to Collection
+- Open the ChatGPT conversation — highlight the clearest explanation of how B-tree indexes work → This will be added to a new collection with citation

-[1] - Open the first Claude conversation — highlight the paragraph on query planner behavior → Add to Collection
+[1] - Open the first Claude conversation — highlight the paragraph on query planner behavior → this will added as citation

-[2], then highlight the selectivity rule → Add to Collection[3] - Open the second Claude conversation — highlight the counter-examples (when indexes hurt performance) → Add to Collection
+[2], then highlight the selectivity rule → will be added as[3] - Open the second Claude conversation — highlight the counter-examples (when indexes hurt performance) → will be added as

-[4] - Finish the collection — click "Done" in the sidebar panel
+- Finish the collection — click Save All in the sidebar panel.
+Then click Save Collection.

 You now have a single, coherent reference document built from four separate AI conversations across two platforms.
 Every claim is sourced and one click away from verification.